 The ePress mission is to:

 ePress is funded by Tūāpapa Rangahau (formally the Research and Post-graduate Department) at Unitec Institute of Technology.
-Unitec funding supports a full-time Editors for the management and operation of our publishing activities, and contracts additional staff as required on a per-publication basis.
+Unitec funding supports a full-time Editor for the management and operation of our publishing activities, and contracts additional staff as required on a per-publication basis.